Espionage!: Reception

+In Issue 31 of Different Worlds, Russell Grant Collins liked the rules taken from Champions, noting that this would make it easier for players to switch games without having to learn a new rules system, and noted "Since the systems are basically the same, Espionage! can be used as a supplement to Champions."
+But Collins questioned the use of the CIA, noting, "The main problem with this is that, being an actual group, some players might be more knowledgeable about them than the gamemaster.
+I would have preferred the creation of a fictional counterpart."
+Collins liked the sample adventure included in the game, calling it "very well done."
+He concluded with a strong recommendation, saying, "I recommend this game to anyone interested in a spy role-playing game.
+It is complete and great fun."

 W.G.
-Armintrout comparatively reviewed Top Secret, Espionage!, and Mercenaries, Spies and Private Eyes in Space Gamer No. 67.
+Armintrout compared Top Secret, Espionage!, and Mercenaries, Spies and Private Eyes in Space Gamer No. 67.
 Armintrout commented that "Espionage! is the most complicated of the games, but once you master the rules I think it's the most satisfying of the three.
 It seems realistic.
-The parts that bog the game own are the turn phase rules (where all characters try to move at the same time) and the body/stun damage points rules (which work nicely but take time to allocate).
+The parts that bog the game down are the turn phase rules (where all characters try to move at the same time) and the body/stun damage points rules (which work nicely but take time to allocate).
 The game also suffers from shoddy editing, with some rules left unclear and a lack of necessary examples.
 Nevertheless, I managed to figure it out and I'm going to keep playing it, if for no other reason than to try out the excellent CIA adventures I hope Hero Games will continue to produce."

 Nick Davison reviewed Espionage for Imagine magazine, and stated that "This is a very good games system which is not as expensive as it seems given the full module included."

 Marcus L. Rowland reviewed Espionage! for White Dwarf #54, giving it an overall rating of 8 out of 10, and stated that "I liked Espionage - it's easy to learn, fast, sensible, and has no obvious errors."